-To select all customers from the table CUSTOMER, click the first option.
-It will automatically fill the SQL command in the top-right pane.
+To select all customers from the table CUSTOMER, choose the first option.
+It will automatically fill the SQL command in the top-right pane:

 On the bottom-right pane, the results are shown and a total of 50 rows is retrieved from the database.
 From the standard actions, it is also possible to delete, update, and insert records.
 The standard actions can also be customized to retrieve, update, or delete specific data.
 Advanced knowledge about the SQL language is needed to get the desired results.

 The built-in database can easily be shared with other members of the team.
-Like the business logic itself, it is possible to commit a snapshot of the database to the team server.
+It is possible to commit a snapshot of the database to the Team Server.
 To do this, take the following steps:

 Select Version Control > Add Snapshot of Data:

 The data is now committed to the Team Server and can be used by other team members.

-To import a data snapshot into the model, the app project has to be updated since the last database snapshot has been committed by another team member.
-To get the data from the committed database snapshot the following steps have to be applied:
+To import a data snapshot into the model, the app has to be updated since the last database snapshot has been committed by another team member.
+To get the data from the committed database snapshot, follow these steps:

-First the application has to be updated, so click *Update on the Changes tab:
+To update the application, click Update on the Changes tab.

-To implement the data snapshot, the database has to be extracted from a ZIP file to the deployment directory:
+To implement the data snapshot, extract the database from a ZIP file to the deployment directory.

-Now copy the data directory to the data directory in the deployment directory
+Copy the data directory to the data directory in the deployment directory.

-Make sure the names of the databases aren’t the same or make a copy of your own database first so it will not be overwritten.
+Make sure the names of the databases are not the same or make a copy of your own database first so it will not be overwritten.